ForestOfLight/Boreal/README.md

 ## Roadmap

-0. Integration with a behaviour pack for Canopy
-1. Add hooking functionality
-2. tick freeze, warp and rate commands
-3. in depth performance profiler
+1. in depth performance profiler
-4. no clip
+1. no clip